lakejs/lake-docs/reference/index.md

 }
 ```

+You can use the `transformResponse` config to convert the data returned by your API.

 ### requestMethod

-Defines the request method for uploading file.
+Defines an HTTP method for the request.

 * Type: `'POST' | 'PUT' | 'PATCH'`
 * Default: `POST`

 ### requestTypes

-Defines the MIME types allowed for uploading file.
+Defines allowed MIME types for the upload.

 * Type: `string[]`
 * Default: